atinanit/IEO_UCEC/projectseUCEC.md

 <img src="figure/vennDiagram-1.png" title="Figure S19: VennDiagram: Overlap of DE genes between contrasts of interest" alt="Figure S19: VennDiagram: Overlap of DE genes between contrasts of interest" height="300px" style="display: block; margin: auto;" /><p class="caption">Figure S19: VennDiagram: Overlap of DE genes between contrasts of interest</p>

 As it can be seen, there is not a clear interaction between TSS and type factors.
-Probably, there is not much unwanted variability in the TSS factor.
-It could be interest for future analyses to use `hystologic_analysis`, as there are several studies reporting differentially expressed genes in function of the type of histologic diagnosis.
+It could be interesting for future analyses to use `hystologic_analysis`, as there are several studies reporting differentially expressed genes in function of the type of histologic diagnosis.

 ## Functional Enrichment: The Gene Ontology analysis